 I joined the University of Leicester in 2007, from Brunel University where I had been Professor of Sociology and Communication.
 Before that I was a Research Fellow in the Social and Computer Sciences Research Group in the Department of Sociology at the University of Surrey, following a doctorate in sociology at the University of York (1993).
 Between 2012 and 2014 I was Head of the Department of Sociology at Leicester.

 The area in which I work is known as Conversation Analysis (CA).
 Since the early 1990s I have been applying this approach to a range of topics in media, technology, childhood and health communication.
-In 1998 I published (with Robin Wooffitt, University of York) the book Conversation Analysis: Principles, Practices and Applications (Polity Press, 1998; 2nd Edition, 2008), which by 2016 had over 2,600 citations and is widely used around the world to support the teaching of CA.
+In 1998 I published (with Robin Wooffitt, University of York) the book Conversation Analysis: Principles, Practices and Applications (Polity Press, 1998; 2nd Edition, 2008), which is now widely used around the world to support the teaching of CA.